 Follow the clinic's rules and regulations.

-Act in a manner that is respectful of other patients, our staff and clinic property.
+Act in a manner that is respectful of other patients, our staff, our faculty and clinic property.
+Threats, swearing and abusive language will not be tolerated.

 Meet your financial obligation to Baylor College of Medicine and your practitioner.